looooongChen/MRBrainS-Brain-Segmentation/README.md

 The model is trained with MICCAI [MRBrainS2013](http://mrbrains13.isi.uu.nl/)/[MRBrainS2018](http://mrbrains18.isi.uu.nl/) dataset.
 To train a model from scratch, you may also use these two datasets.

-If you want to run the predict.py and train.py directly, you should download the dataset and orgnized in the following structure:
+If you want to run the code directly, you should organise the dataset structure as following:

+For the MICCAI [MRBrainS2013](http://mrbrains13.isi.uu.nl/) dataset:

 ├─ root
 &nbsp;&nbsp;&nbsp;&nbsp;└─ MRBrainS2013